All Blogs

 App Size

-In terms of app size, for the same codebase of the web server, the single-file executable binary of Bun weighed ~60MB and the final Tauri app size was ~29MB (for .dmg in MacOS) whereas single-file executable of binary weighed ~73MB and the app size was ~36MB for the Deno version.
-The same version of the app using only Rust weighed just around ~5MB.
-Tauri does impressive compression while building the final release build so it’s not a surprise, with even massive around 60MB of our JS runtime bundled web server code, the final app builds were just under 30MB.
-Compared to Electron, this is a substantially small app build sizes.
+In terms of app size, for the same codebase of the web server, the single-file executable binary of Bun weighed ~60MB, and the final Tauri app size was ~29MB (for .dmg in MacOS), whereas the single-file executable binary weighed ~73MB and the app size was ~36MB for the Deno version.
+The same version of the app, using only Rust, weighed just around ~5MB.
+Tauri does impressive compression while building the final release build so it’s not a surprise, with even massive ~60MB of our JS runtime bundled web server code, the final app builds were just under 30MB.
+Compared to Electron, this is a substantially smaller app build size.

 Final Thoughts